mh-cbon/lister/README.e.md

 ```
 # API example

-Following example demonstates a program using it to generate a lister version of a type.
+Following example demonstates a program using it to generate a slice of `Tomate`

 #### > {{cat "demo/lib.go" | color "go"}}

-Following code is the generated implementation of `Tomates` type.
+Following code is the generated code for a slice of `Tomate`.

 #### > {{cat "demo/gen/tomates.go" | color "go"}}